DandelionSprout/adfilt/README.md

 • Recentmost tool I used to test IP server availability, made by Funilrys: https://github.com/funilrys/funceble (I previously used the _Find dead, redirected and/or parked domains_ tool at https://arestwo.org/famlam/redundantRuleChecker.html to great effect, but it had a ludicrously long and hardcoded 120sec waiting time before it'd label domains as dead).

-Ways one can use Sublime Text to improve his/her filter lists (https://www.sublimetext.com/):
+Ways one can use Sublime Text to improve his/her filter lists (https://www.sublimetext.com/, made by Jon Skinner and Will Bond):

 • To sort filter entries in alphabetic order: F9 / Edit → Sort Lines